The L&C Advantage

 Defining Our Advantage

-Lewis & Clark develops leaders equipped to address the world’s major challenges, including climate change and the erosion of civic engagement, in pursuit of a more just society.
-We do this by providing immersive learning experiences that foster career-ready skills and form the foundation for lifelong success.
+Lewis & Clark develops leaders equipped to address the world’s major challenges, including environmental degradation, a changing climate, and the decline of constructive dialogue and productive civic engagement.
+We do this in pursuit of a more just society.
+We do this by providing immersive learning experiences that foster career-ready skills and form the foundation for economic opportunity and lifelong success.

-We can best fulfill this promise by harnessing the strengths of our three schools and bolstering our identity as one institution to become greater than the sum of our parts.
-Doing this will enable the institution to better serve our students and communities, strengthen the institution’s value proposition, distinguish ourselves in a competitive marketplace, and position Lewis & Clark to thrive in the years and decades to come.
+We can best fulfill this promise by harnessing the strengths of our three schools and bolstering our identity as one institution.
+Doing so will enable us to better serve our students and communities, strengthen the institution’s value proposition, distinguish ourselves in a competitive marketplace, and position Lewis & Clark to thrive in the years and decades to come.

-The following three strategic imperatives form the foundation of the L&C Advantage, which is a combination of educational experiences and opportunities that develop leaders who possess in-demand skills and are ready to make an impact on their communities and the world.
+The following three strategic imperatives form the foundation of the L&C Advantage: a combination of educational experiences and opportunities that develop leaders who possess in-demand skills and who are ready to make an impact on their communities and the world.

 In the coming years, we must:

-We will create a new, cross-college center for environmental solutions, infuse the curriculum and campus culture with dialogic practices, and enhance opportunities for advocacy across the three schools.
+We will create a new, cross-college center for environmental solutions, infuse the curriculum and campus culture with practices that promote constructive dialogue, and enhance opportunities for advocacy across the three schools.

-Lewis & Clark students are committed and passionate.
-They are committed to lives and professions that make a difference.
-They are dedicated to creating and living in a world that is free from environmental catastrophe and climate anxiety, to creating and living in a pluralistic and fair democracy that works in the best interests of everyone, to promoting educational, legal, health care, and other societal systems that improve lives, and to a world where opportunity and inclusivity is the experience of all people.
+Lewis & Clark students are committed to lives and professions that make a positive difference in the world.
+They are dedicated to creating and living as part of a planet that is spared from environmental catastrophe, to creating and living in a pluralistic and fair democracy that works in everyone’s best interests, to promoting educational, legal, health care, and other societal systems that improve lives, and to a world where opportunity and inclusivity is the experience of all people.

-At the undergraduate college, a number of departments and offices regularly offer opportunities for students to engage in advocacy work and in addressing societal problems.
-The Center for Social Change and Community Involvement is doing cocurricular work with local community partners; funded by the Mellon Foundation, the Center for Community and Global Health is partnering with four Portland community organizations to explore how narratives can help to heal social suffering; and the college is building on its success with the Inside-Out Prison Exchange courses.
-These are just a few of the pathways that give students meaningful opportunities to engage in public problem-solving.
-We must enhance these programs, better connect them across our three schools, and increase and deepen our partnerships to both strengthen and expand our ability to prepare greater numbers of students to tackle systemic societal challenges.
+At the undergraduate college, departments and offices offer opportunities for students to engage in advocacy work and in addressing societal problems.
+The Center for Social Change and Community Involvement is doing cocurricular work with local community partners, and the college is building on its success with the Inside-Out Prison Exchange courses.
+These are just a sample of the pathways that give students meaningful opportunities to engage in public problem-solving.
+We must enhance these programs, better connect them across our three schools, and increase and deepen our partnerships.
+In doing so, we will strengthen and expand our ability to prepare greater numbers of students to tackle systemic societal challenges.

 2. Scale our impact in Portland and the region, while increasing learning opportunities.